Santa Isabel College Manila: History

 Colegio de Santa Isabel was founded on October 24, 1632, with the primary purpose of educating Spanish orphans in this most distant Spanish colony, and is one of the oldest girls schools in the world.
 In later years, it admitted Spanish Filipina girls as well.
 In 1733, by a royal decree the name of the college was changed to Real Colegio de Santa Isabel.
 Records of its establishment can be found at the General Archives of the Indies in Seville, Spain.

 On July 22, 1862, fifteen Daughters of Charity of Saint Vincent de Paul arrived in the Philippines from Spain, and in two years took over administration of Real Colegio de Santa Isabel.
 The college was then in Intramuros until World War II, when it was totally destroyed by shelling and fire in the Battle of Manila.
 After losing the Colegio, the sisters sought refuge at Saint Rita's College, which was fortunately spared from the ravages of war.

 The sisters taught in Saint Rita's College to support themselves, determined to keep alive the name of their own illustrious college.
 The sisters left no stone unturned until they found a temporary home for its students.
-It was through the kindness of the benevolent and compassionate Vicente Reyes, then parish priest of San Miguel Church, who offered some rooms in the convento so the sisters could resume their apostolate of educating the young.
+It was through the kindness of Vicente Reyes, then parish priest of San Miguel Church, who offered some rooms in the convento so the sisters could resume their apostolate of educating the young.
 Led by Juana Zabalza, then-Superior of the College, and then-principal, Candida Ocampo (later became the first Filipina Superior of the College), were able to acquire the former Saint Rita's College site at 210 Taft Avenue, Manila.

 Some time after the war, the name was changed to Santa Isabel College.

 Since 1968, four buildings were added to Santa Isabel.
 The school auditorium, built in 1953, was modernized.
 The Sister Catalina Ledesma Mini Recital Hall was constructed from the funds provided by the Sister Catalina Scholarship Foundation.